dudcjs2779/tag-clip/README.md

 # tag-clip
-This project is about a CLIP model trained with animation-style images and tags.
+This project is about a CLIP model trained with images and tags.
 And I referenced a lot [open_clip](https://github.com/mlfoundations/open_clip/).

 ## CLIP-Approach